 The Section 504 regulations, at 34 C.F.R. § 104.7(b), require that recipients that employ 15 or more employees adopt and publish grievance procedures that incorporate appropriate due process standards and provide for the prompt and equitable resolution of complaints.
 An applicable element of prompt and equitable is whether a recipient provides notice to participants, beneficiaries, applicants, or employees of the procedures, including where complaints may be filed.
-Similarly, the Title II regulation, at 35 C.F.R. § 35.106, requires public entities to make available to applicants, participants, beneficiaries, and other interested persons information regarding Title II and its applicability to the services, programs, or activities of the public entity, and make such information available to them in such manner as the entity finds necessary to apprise such persons of the protections against discrimination afforded to them by Title II.
+Similarly, the Title II regulation, at 35 C.F.R. § 35.107(b) requires a public entity that employs 50 or more persons to adopt and publish grievance procedures providing for prompt and equitable resolution of complaints.